 Family Preservation Services

-- Programs to help reunite children with their biological families, if appropriate, or to place them for adoption or another permanent arrangement.
+- Programs that reunite children with their biological families or place them for adoption or another arrangement.

-- Programs to prevent placement of children in foster care, including intensive family preservation services.
+- Programs to prevent the placement of children in foster care, including intensive family preservation services.

-- Programs to provide follow-up services to families after a child has been returned from foster care.
+- Programs for follow-up services to families after a child returns from foster care.

-- Respite care to provide temporary relief for parents and other care givers (including foster parents); respite care families sign up to take children in for a period of time to help decrease the stress on families.
+- Respite care gives temporary relief for parents and other caregivers (including foster parents); respite care families sign up to take children in for a period of time to help decrease the stress on families.